 Throughout history, food has played an important and complex role in human society.
 The ways in which individuals and collective groups have prepared and consumed food reveals the many dimensions of human experience, both within and across cultures.
 The Special Collections and Archives' Culinary Collection holds more than 660 books and periodicals dating from 1839-1982 that provide a unique glimpse into the role of food in human society.

-While much of the Culinary Collection consists of cookbooks, there are also a number of titles that discuss such topics as the history of cooking, diet, nutrition, etiquette, housekeeping, and home management.
-Changing gender roles, especially those of women, are demonstrated in several of the volumes, including The Housekeeper's Friend, published in 1889, or Gimbels Cookbook for the Busy Woman, published in 1932.
+There are also a number of titles that discuss such topics as the history of cooking, diet, nutrition, etiquette, housekeeping, and home management.
+Changing gender roles, especially those of women, are demonstrated in several of the volumes, including The Housekeeper's Friend, published in 1889, or Gimbels Cook Book for the Busy Woman, published in 1932.

 Those interested in studying different regions in the United States may enjoy looking through regional food resources, such as Mrs. John G. Carlisle's Kentucky Cook Book or The Yankee Cookbook: An Anthology of Incomparable Recipes from the Six New England States.

 The collection also includes information about the ways in which nutrition has been viewed in the past, especially in titles such as The Horizon Cookbook and Illustrated History of Eating and Drinking through the Ages, dated 1968, or The Delectable Past: The Joys of the Table, from Rome to the Renaissance, from Queen Elizabeth I to Mrs. Beeton, the Menus, the Manners, and the Most Delectable Recipes of the Past, Masterfully Re-Created for Cooking and Enjoying Today.